loft-sh/loft/docs/pages/commands/loft_upgrade.md

 ---

-Upgrade the loft CLI to the newest version
+Upgrade the Loft CLI to the newest version

 ## Synopsis